By Tim Lambert

 Derry Guildhall opened in 1890.
 It burned in 1908 and was rebuilt.
-It was bombed in 1972 then refurbished.
+It was bombed in 1972 and then refurbished.

 Meanwhile, in 1831 a man named William Scott began making shirts in Derry.
 From the 1850s the shirt-making trade in Derry boomed.
 By the 1870s shirt-making was the main industry in the town.
 There was also a shipbuilding industry in 19th century Derry.
 Meanwhile, the port of Derry prospered.

 During the 19th century, many emigrants from Ireland to North America left from Derry.
 Today they are remembered by an ’emigrants’ sculpture.

 Brooke Park opened to the public in 1901.
 A War Memorial was erected in Derry in 1927 and Our Lady of Lourdes Church was built in 1976.

 Craigavon Bridge was built in 1933 to replace Carlisle Bridge.
 Foyle Bridge was built in 1984.

 In 1932 Amelia Earhart, the first woman to fly the Atlantic landed at Ballyarnett.

 From the mid-19th century, a shirt-making industry boomed in Derry.
 In 1997 United Technologies Automotive factory closed.
 This was a severe blow to the city.